bugadani/Validatiny/README.md

  must be valid in order for the property and/or method to be considered valid.
 An object is considered valid if all of its properties and methods are valid.

+The following Rules can also be applied to objects, as well:
+ * All
+ * Callback
+ * Not
+ * Optional
+ * Union

 Validation scenarios
 ========
 Rules can be added to specific validation scenarios.
 This enables the user to specify multiple sets of rules on